rohancty/Editor-Comments-Compiler/README.md

 # Editor Comments Compiler
-This extension allows you to quickly select prewritten terms from a file, compile them into a numbered list, and copy the formatted comments with a prefix "Editor comments:" for easy pasting into your document.
+This extension allows you to quickly select prewritten terms from a file, compile them into a numbered list, and copy the formatted comments with a prefix "Editor comments:" for easy pasting into your decision letter.

 ---
 # **Instructions**